telstra/MessagingAPI-SDK-node/README.md

 For more information, please see here:
 <https://dev.telstra.com/content/messaging-api#operation/sendSms>.

 The function `message.send` can be used to send SMS.

-It takes the following arguments:
+It takes the following arguments.

 -   `to`: The destination address, expected to be a phone number of the form `+614XXXXXXXX` or `04XXXXXXXX`.
 -   `body`: The SMS to send.